afrazkhan/cstash/README.md

 * Implement Google Cloud storage
 * Implement Digital Ocean storage
 * Add `cstash fetch [filename] --destination` to override original the file path
+* Keys are asymetrical at the moment, so syncing between machines will not work (without sharing the keys manually).
+Figure out secure way to create deterministic keys that can be recreated on other machines